 We share a Google spreadsheet that we complete each week.
 The first tab is for our annual goals which we review regularly.
 The other tabs have that month’s goals listed at the top, then the weekly tasks we need to complete in order to achieve each goal go underneath.
 We also have a column where we write whether that task was completed or not so we can track our progress.

-The reason I’m a member of both types of group is because I’m at the top of one and nearer the bottom of the other.
-So in the Accountability group I mainly pass on advice to the other two, but in the Mastermind group, the other members have reached a much higher level of success and income than me and are in a better position to help me grow.
+The reason I’m a member of both types of groups is that I’m at the top of one and nearer the bottom of the other.
+So in the Accountability group, I mainly pass on advice to the other two, but in the Mastermind group, the other members have reached a much higher level of success and income than me and are in a better position to help me grow.

 The members come up with ideas I had never thought of simply because there are more of them, they’ve been in business a while and they’re all successful in their respective industries.